Bionus/imgbrd-grabber/README.md

 For users interested, a nightly version is built automatically on every commit on the `develop` branch, and can be downloaded [here](https://github.com/Bionus/imgbrd-grabber/releases/nightly).
 Note that it might be less stable than official releases, so use at your own risk.

+### Installation on Archlinux
+For ArchLinux users, a [package on the AUR](https://aur.archlinux.org/packages/imgbrd-grabber-bin) is available.
+Install by issuing the command: `paru -Sy imgbrd-grabber-bin`

 ## Features

 ### Browse